Qualia Mind Review

 Rating: 8.5 / 10

-Unlike other nootropics, Qualia Mind doesn’t use any proprietary blends.
+Unlike other nootropics, such as Onnit’s Alpha BRAIN, Qualia Mind doesn’t use any proprietary blends.
 This makes it easy to verify what you’re taking.
-(The more expensive the nootropic, the more likely you are to get a fully elaborated ingredient list.)
-Qualia Mind errs on the side of too little of each ingredient, which makes its formula safer but also makes it more difficult for us to predict its effectiveness.
-The ingredients likely to be less effective aren’t harmful, but act more like filler.
-You’ll need to cycle Qualia Mind — meaning it isn’t safe to take every day for a long period of time because of its well-dosed acetylcholine-related ingredients — but the company is upfront about this requirement.
-Previous iterations of Qualia Mind have had more problematic ingredients that have been removed as more research has revealed its concerns.
+(We’ve found that the more expensive the nootropic, the more likely you are to get a fully elaborated ingredient list.)
+Qualia Mind errs on the side of too little of each ingredient, which technically makes its formula safer but also makes it more difficult for us to predict its effectiveness.
+The ingredients that are likely to be less effective aren’t harmful but instead act more like filler.

 Qualia Mind is tested for purity, heavy metals, and microbial contamination during production and then tested again once it’s finished.
-This testing is done in-house rather than by an independent third party, which is less than ideal (many other high-quality nootropics use third-party tests to ensure there’s no bias in their reporting).
-However, Neurohacker receives certificates of analysis from the original manufacturer for each ingredient in Qualia Mind and then tests every 100th bottle to verify that the certificate of analysis is correct.
-While we’d love to see them implement third-party testing, the company is making a sincere effort to ensure a high-quality end result.
+This testing is done in-house rather than by an independent third party, which is less than ideal (many other high-quality nootropics, such as Thesis, use third-party tests to ensure there’s no bias in their reporting).
+However, Qualia receives certificates of analysis from the original manufacturer for each ingredient in Qualia Mind and then tests every batch of raw ingredients to verify that the certificate of analysis is correct.
+While we’d love to see Qualia implement third-party testing, we can appreciate any testing being done at all.

 Convenience

 Nootropics aren’t convenient supplements, often requiring you to take a handful of pills a day.
 Qualia Mind isn’t very convenient even for a nootropic: there are seven moderately-sized capsules in every serving, and taking three or four mouthfuls of pills to get the full effect of the nootropic is a pain.
-Qualia Mind also recommends that you cycle their nootropic, taking it for five days and skipping it for two days every week to ensure you don’t end up reliant on it for basic functioning.
-This is a great safety measure but but becomes more complicated when you’re trying to remember if you’re at day four or day five in your weekly cycle, or if you have a particularly long work week and need a boost to get through it and your weekend.
+Qualia also recommends that you cycle its nootropic, taking it for five days and skipping it for two days every week to ensure you don’t end up potentially taking too much acetylcholine.
+This is a great safety measure, but it becomes more complicated when you’re trying to remember if you’re at day four or day five in your weekly cycle or if you have a particularly long work week and need a boost to get through it and your weekend.

 There are technically no directions about taking Qualia Mind with or without food or needing to take it at a specific time of day.
-Neurohacker, Qualia Mind’s manufacturer, states that you can take it while fasting, but given our broad experience with caffeinated nootropics, we suggest you start by taking it first thing in the morning with food until you know how you respond.
+Qualia states that you can take it while fasting, but given our broad experience with caffeinated nootropics, we suggest you err on the side of caution and start by taking it first thing in the morning with food until you know how you respond.
 Nootropics can be intense, and taking them on an empty stomach amplifies those effects.
-Otherwise, we suggest skipping coffee in the morning to avoid any feelings of overcaffeination — or the resulting crash — mid-workday.
+Otherwise, we suggest skipping coffee in the morning to avoid any feelings of over-caffeination — or the resulting crash — mid-workday.
+(If you don’t want to skip your morning cup of coffee, or if you’re sensitive to caffeine, Qualia has recently introduced a caffeine-free formula of Qualia Mind.)

 What is Qualia Mind?

-Qualia Mind is a nootropic supplement designed by the supplement brand Neurohacker.
-It’s the cornerstone of Neurohacker’s catalog and the product that got them off the ground; many of their other supplements are based on Qualia Mind’s success.
+Qualia Mind is a nootropic supplement designed by the California-based supplement brand Qualia (also written as Qualia Life or Qualia Life Sciences; formerly known as Neurohacker Collective).
+It’s the cornerstone of Qualia’s catalog and the product that got the company off the ground; many of its other supplements are based on Qualia Mind’s success.

-While nootropics as a term also applies to prescription stimulants like Adderall and Ritalin, as well as other cognition-altering substances, the supplement industry has largely co-opted the term to refer to the class of supplements designed to improve your brain functioning and cognitive health.
-In this article, we’ll limit our discussion strictly to nootropic supplements you can get over the counter.
+Insider Tip: While nootropics as a term also applies to prescription stimulants like Adderall, Vyvanse, and Ritalin, as well as other cognition-altering substances, the supplement industry has largely co-opted the term to refer to the class of supplements designed to boost your brain functioning and cognitive health.
+In this article, we’ll limit our discussion strictly to nootropic supplements you can get over the counter (OTC).

-Luckily for us, Neurohacker is extremely transparent about how it came up with Qualia Mind, what goes into it, and why it was made.
-According to their website, Neurohacker considered the following processes while designing Qualia Mind:
+Luckily for us, Qualia is extremely transparent about how it came up with Qualia Mind, what goes into it, and why it was made.
+According to the company’s website, certain factors were considered while designing Qualia Mind:

 Memory

-Short-term memory (memory span, word and number recall), long-term memory (consolidation), and speed of memory recall or recovery.
+Short-term memory (memory span or word and number recall), long-term memory (consolidation), and speed of memory recall or recovery.

 Focus